yambo-code/yambopy/docs/source/tutorial.rst

     a.get_wavefunctions(Degen_Step=0.01,repx=range(-1,2),repy=range(-1,2),repz=range(1))
     a.write_json()

-The class ``YamboBSEAbsorptionSpectra()`` reads the absoprtion spectra obtained with explicit diagonalization of the BSE matrix. ``yambo`` if the ``job_string`` identifier used when running yambo, ``bse`` is the name of the folder where the job was run.
+The class ``YamboBSEAbsorptionSpectra()`` reads the absorption spectra obtained with explicit diagonalization of the BSE matrix. ``yambo`` if the ``job_string`` identifier used when running yambo, ``bse`` is the name of the folder where the job was run.
 The function ``get_excitons()`` runs ``ypp`` to obtain the exitonic states and their intensities.
 The function ``get_wavefunctions()`` also calls ``ypp`` and reads the reciprocal (and optionally real space) space wavefunctions and finally we store all the data in a ``json`` file.

-This file can then be easily ploted with another python script.
+This file can then be easily plotted with another python script.
 To run this part of the code you can do:

 .. code-block:: bash

-    python bse_bn.py -a
+    python bse_bn.py -a  #this will generate absorptionspectra.json yambopy plotexcitons absorptionspectra.json #this will plot it
-    python plot_excitons.py

-You should then obtain plots similiar (these ones were generated on a 30x30 kpoint grid) to the figures presented here:
+You should then obtain plots similar (these ones were generated on a 30x30 k-point grid) to the figures presented here:

 .. image:: figures/absorption_bn.png
    :height: 500px